Bear Valley Basin

 Here the details of how the GSP will be managed and enforced by the GSA are outlined.

-Set measurable goals per SGMA requirements and the systems/networks to monitor progress.
+Set measureable goals per SGMA requirements and the systems/networks to monitor progress.

 Identify the projects and management actions to be taken to meet the sustainability goals.